madbomb122/Win10Script/README.md

 ## Usage
 edit the file
-change setting you want (# will give what settings can be for that function) save the file right click on the file, choose *Run with PowerShell*
+change setting you want (# will give what settings can be for that function) **If you're not sure what something does dont change it or do a google search** save the file right click on the file, choose *Run with PowerShell*